silverhairs/awesome-taskforce-todo/README.md

 ## 🧐 About <a name = "about"></a>

-This is my participation to the Awesomity Lab Mobille Task Force Challenge that was about building a basic TODO app.
+This is my participation to the Awesomity Lab Mobille Task Force Challenge that was about building a not realy basic TODO app.

 ## 🏁 Getting Started <a name = "getting_started"></a>